 Many citizens also opted to limit contact with others during the crucial two-week period at the end of February and beginning of March, said AlAtoli.

-Many chose to self-quarantine, and using the tracking data, they could also see which public spaces were high-risk areas for infection and should therefore be avoided.
+They chose to self-quarantine, and using the tracking data, they could also see which public spaces were high-risk areas for infection and should therefore be avoided.